Meter

 Where this honestly stands

 Shipped and actively maintained in production: the longest commit history in the portfolio.
-The often-cited 931 / 634 / 202 figures come from one reconciliation incident, not steady-state volume.
+The December 2025 tax-row incident surfaced 931 work items, 634 mismatching billing cycles, and 202 affected accounts from one structural identity bug.

 Want the parts that are not in a public repo?
 I will walk you through the architecture and the decisions on a call.